-Subject to the restrictions above, investment may be made in other collective investment schemes managed by the ACD or an associate of the ACD, provided that the conditions in COLL 5.2.16R are complied with.
+Subject to the restrictions above, investment may be made in (and the Scheme Property of the Company may include) units of other collective investment schemes managed or operated by the ACD or an associate of the ACD, provided that the conditions in COLL 5.2.16R are complied with.

-g) Warrants
+(g) Warrants

-The Company may invest in warrants but the exposure created by the exercise of the rights conferred by those warrants must not exceed the limits set out in 'Spread' below.
+The Company may invest in warrants but the exposure created by the exercise of the rights conferred by those warrants must not exceed the limits set out in COLL 5.6.7R and 5.6.8R below.

 A warrant is a time-limited right to subscribe for shares, debentures, loan stock or government securities and is exercisable against the original issuer of the underlying securities.

 A relatively small movement in the price of the underlying security results in a disproportionately large movement, unfavourable or favourable, in the price of the warrant.
-The prices of warrants can therefore be volatile.
+The prices of warrants can therefore be highly volatile.